Aravindhakumar-M/Greenguard/Pump Controller/README.md

    - If moisture is between 20 and 39, the outlet pump turns on for 6 seconds.
    - If moisture is below 20, the outlet pump turns on for 8 seconds.
 4. The script includes error handling and cleanup procedures.

+## Acknowledgments
+Credit to the creators of ROS for providing the tools and libraries for robotics development.